Kouign-amann are an indulgent crisp and flaky pastry made from layers of caramelised laminated dough with a fluffy, buttery interior.

 If you don't have an airfryer an oven is a great option.
 10-12 minutes in an oven at 220C / 390F is perfect!

-If frozen simply remove from freezer, defrost and reheat as above.
+If you are reheating it from frozen simply remove it from the freezer, defrost and reheat as above.

 An indulgent crisp and flaky pastry made from layers of caramelised laminated dough with a fluffy, buttery interior.